Conservative works on the historical real estate assets of Ugo Da Como Foundation

-Materials used in this project are put in relation with the historical and artistic environment, without trying to mimic it.
+The materials used in this project are put in relation with the historical and artistic environment, without trying to mimic it.

-In this moment main concern dealing with the old buildings – part of the Medieval village – is securing rooftops while at the same time taking into consideration the future overall renovation of the buildings.
+In this moment the main concern dealing with the old buildings – part of the Medieval village – is securing rooftops while at the same time taking into consideration the future overall renovation of the buildings.

 The goal of this renovation is to fully blend the new project with the historical, architectural, cultural and social environment of the village, therefore preserving its original identity.